Skip to product information

 • Condition: Good condition

-The tea caddy is presented with its original tomobako (wooden storage box) bearing a handwritten inscription and seal.
-The recorded maker and decoration confirm the origin and authenticity of the piece.
-The accompanying fukusa cloth and careful packaging reflect the care with which this work has been preserved.
+The natsume comes with an original tomobako (wooden storage box) with a handwritten inscription and seal.
+The mention of the maker and the decoration confirms the origin and authenticity of the object.
+The accompanying cloth and carefully packaged presentation underscore the care with which this piece has been preserved.

-Murayama Yōhō (村山洋鳳) was active in the 20th century, and his signature appears on authentic tea ceremony objects in Japan.
-He is part of the tradition of artisanal maki‑e lacquerware — craftsmen who bring together technical mastery and refined aesthetics in objects that are both functional and artistic.
+Murayama Yōhō (村山洋鳳) worked in the 20th century, and his signature is not common on authentic tea ceremony objects.
+He belongs to the tradition of local artisanal maki-e makers within Japanese lacquerware culture, artists who combine craftsmanship and aesthetics in objects that are both functional and artistic.

 View full details